Estimated cost to Wisconsin communities to adapt to climate impacts:

 Higher Local Spending & Taxes

-From extreme weather that closes schools to floods that damage homes and roads, Wisconsin communities are already feeling the impacts of climate change.
-These costs show up in higher taxes, strained local budgets, and growing health risks like asthma and heat illness.
+From extreme weather that closes schools to floods that damage homes and roads, Wisconsin communities are already feeling these impacts.
+The costs show up in higher taxes, strained local budgets, and growing health risks like asthma and heat illness.

 A recent study estimates Wisconsin taxpayers could pay nearly $1 billion every year just to adapt to climate damage.
 Taking action now can protect families, save money, and ensure polluters, not residents, pay their fair share.